ainulyaqinmhd/Local-Chabot-RAG/README.md

 ## 🧠 Project Overview

 This project implements a local Retrieval-Augmented Generation (RAG) chatbot, enabling users to interact with their documents through natural language queries.
-By leveraging local Large Language Models (LLMs) and vector databases, the chatbot ensures data privacy and efficient information retrieval without relying on external APIs. ([Local RAG Chat with Documents | Enrico Nello](https://enricollen.github.io/posts/Local-RAG-Chatbot/?utm_source=chatgpt.com), [grasool/Local-RAG-Chatbot - GitHub](https://github.com/grasool/Local-RAG-Chatbot?utm_source=chatgpt.com))
+By leveraging local Large Language Models (LLMs) and vector databases, the chatbot ensures data privacy and efficient information retrieval without relying on external APIs.

 ---